jagadeeshpenupothu/eCommerce_forntend/readme.md

-An ecommerce wen=bsite frontend with HTML and CSS.
+Contains the frontend codebase for our eCommerce website project.
+Built using HTML and CSS.